owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ## Context and Problem Statement

 oCIS needs to be integrated with various external Authentication and Identity Management Systems.

+Sidenote: There is a difference between users, identities and accounts: A user may have multiple identities whith which he can authenticate, e.g. his facebook, twitter, microsoft or google identity.
+Multiple identities can be linked to an account in ocis, allowing to fall back to another identity provider should one of them shut down.
+This also allows migrating from one identity provider to another.

+There are different cases where oCIS requires access to users:

-We settled on Open ID Connect (OIDC) as the central authentication protocol for OCIS.
+1. While we settled on using OpenID Connect (OIDC) as the authentication protocol for oCIS, we we need to build a user object during authentication with at least an account UUID (to identify the account) and the email or a name (for display purposes).
+2. When searching for share recipients we need to be able to query existing users in the external identity management system
+3. When listing files we need to be able to look up a users display properties (username, email, avatar...) based on the account UUID

-OCIS internally relies on a stable and persistent identifier (e.g. a UUID) for accounts in order to implement permissions and sharing.
+oCIS internally relies on a stable and persistent identifier (e.g. a UUID) for accounts in order to implement permissions and sharing.
 Unfortunately, some deployments are unable to deliver this kind of stable identifier for users:

 - In OIDC itself the only stable identifier that is guaranteed to be provided by the IDP is combination of the sub and iss claims.
-IDPs can optionally return other claims, but we might not be able to rely on a specific claim being present.
+IDPs can optionally return other claims, but we cannot rely on a specific claim being present.
 - When no other services (LDAP, SCIM, ...) is available that could be used look up a user UUID

-Furthermore, there is a difference between users, identities and accounts: A user may have multiple identities whith which he can authenticate, e.g. his facebook, twitter, microsoft or google identity.
-Multiple identities can be linked to an account in ocis, allowing to fall back to another identity provider should one of them shut down.
-This also allows migrating from one identity provider to another.

-There are three cases that require access to users:

-1. During authentication we need to build a user object with at least an account UUID (to identify the account) and the email (for display purposes)
-2. When searching for recipients we need to be able to query existing users in the external identity management system
-3. When listing files we need to be able to look up a users display properties (username, email, avatar...) based on the account UUID

 ## Decision Drivers